govindmaheshwari2/8-bit-simulator-JC-62-machine-/README.md

 #8-bit-simulator-JC-62-machine-

-GUI software implementation of very first computer.
+GUI software implementation of very first computer which is only written in theories.

 (COMPUTER ORGANISATION AND ARCHITECTURE)